Shadows-of-Fire/Apotheosis/schema/affix/AffixDefinition.md

 # Examples

 ## Basic Definition
-A basic affix definition for a stat-based affix that appears in all world tiers.
+A basic affix definition for a stat-type affix that appears in all world tiers.

 ```json
 {